swcarpentry/2014-03-17-nyu-R/instructor_notes/sql/sql_presenter.md

 which have species codes DM, DO, and DS we could combine the tests using OR:

     SELECT * FROM surveys WHERE (species = "DM") OR (species = "DO") OR (species = "DS") OR (species = "DX");

+We can also use regular expression type expressions

+    SELECT * FROM surveys WHERE (species LIKE "D%")

+The '%' is like the '*' wildcard.
+It matches 'zero or more characters'.

+You can also use 'not like' if you wanted all the species that were not Dipodomys species

+    SELECT * FROM surveys WHERE	(species NOT LIKE "D%")

 * How many rows of data do you have now?